How to Delete iPhone Photos (Without Losing Them)

 Here’s a catch, though: When you delete a photo from your iPhone while signed in to iCloud Photo it will delete them from other devices.
 Happily, there are workarounds.
 So, first sign up for iCloud Photos and back up all your pictures so you can then delete from your phone without losing them altogether. check out these genius things to do with your camera.

 After backing up all your pictures on iCloud Photos, turn the iCloud backup off to delete photos from only one device.
 Go to Settings on your iPhone and click on your Apple ID.
 Tap on “iCloud,” then click on “iCloud Photos” and “My Photo Stream.”
 That will then delete the iCloud photos from your phone, yet keep it in your iCloud account intact.
 Be aware that, if you turn back on iCloud Photos on for your iPhone, it will then sync and delete the photos.
 If you’re wondering “is iCould safe?”, do your research and familiarize yourself with the iCloud and its security measures to determine what you feel comfortable storing online.
 If you’re trading in your phone soon, learn how to delete everything on your iPhone so your personal information isn’t compromised.

 Step 4: Send the photos to yourself

 If you want a back-up of photos before deleting them from your iPhone and iCloud Photos, simply email each photo you want to delete from your phone to yourself.
 That way, you can have a copy of the photo in your email inbox, but it won’t be stored on your device.
 You can then download it from your email to any device you’d like to save it on.
+Or, if you have other Apple devices, you can learn how to use AirDrop and share it with ease.
 Did you accidentally delete a photo you wanted to keep?
 Read on to find out how to recover deleted photos on your iPhone.